2017 National Crime Victims' Rights Week

 Each April since 1981, when President Ronald Reagan proclaimed the first Victims' Rights Week, communities across the nation have held public rallies, candlelight observances, and commemorative activities to promote awareness of victims' rights and needs.
 OVC helps communities organize these activities and initiatives by supporting the development and dissemination of the National Crime Victims' Rights Week Resource Guide, which provides national statistics on crime and victimization, sample speeches and proclamations, sample press releases, and camera-ready artwork.

 Since 2004, OVC has supported a competitive funding opportunity which provides local communities with up to $5,000 reimbursement for costs associated with public awareness activities during NCVRW.
-This initiative, known as the National Crime Victims' Rights Week Community Awareness Project (NCVRW CAP), has supported more than 720 community projects throughout the United States to raise awareness about victims’ rights and services among the general public.
+This initiative, known as the National Crime Victims' Rights Week Community Awareness Project (NCVRW CAP), has supported 897 community projects throughout the United States to raise awareness about victims’ rights and services among the general public.
 Within many of these communities, “traditional” NCVRW events were enhanced by the creative, collaborative partnerships that were formed during the planning phase of each project.

 Community Awareness Project Funding